 Special rules apply to cities, counties, states and the federal government.
 These are generally referred to as “notice of claim” and vary according to the type of claim you have.
 In many instances, failure to follow the prescribed method for placing the government entity on notice of claim may completely bar you from pursuing your case.

-Contact Van Wey Law for Legal Help
+Contact Van Wey, Metzler & Williams, PLLC for Legal Help

 The “takeaway” from this very general outline is that the statute of limitations can be very complex in certain circumstances.
-If you or a loved one have been the victim of negligence, you would be well served to seek the advice of an experienced (and preferably board certified) personal injury trial lawyer who is familiar with the various statues and case law pertaining to the particular circumstances.
+If you or a loved one have been the victim of negligence, you would be well served to seek the advice of an experienced (and preferably board certified) personal injury trial lawyer who is familiar with the various statutes and case law pertaining to the particular circumstances.